• Skip to primary navigation

 Instructions

-• Place the flour in the bowl of a stand mixer and add the salt and yeast on opposite sides of the bowl.
+• Autolyse: Place the flour in a large bowl and add the salt and yeast on opposite sides of the bowl.
 Stir in each with your finger.
+Mix in the butter, honey, and water, making sure all the flour is picked up, then cover the dough and let it rest for 30 minutes.
+The dough will be very dry at this stage.

-• Let the loaf cool completely on a wire rack before slicing and serving, approximately 1 hour.
+• Cooling & Serving: Let the loaf cool completely on a wire rack before slicing and serving, approximately 1-2 hours.
+Enjoy this fresh bread!

 Video